petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 ------------

-An array is a kind of variable (more strictly, a data type) in which a number of values can be stored.
+An array is a kind of variable (more strictly, a data type) in which many values can be stored.
 (In Python it's also called "list", in this particular case it's the same, but in other programming lanugages "list" and "array" mean radically diffrernt things)